Using nix for your OCaml project

 What's an overlay?

-overlay is a function which can be used to override package definitions
+A nix overlay is a function which can be used to override package definitions

-channel.
-You can use these to get nix
+from a nix channel.
+You can use these to get nix to use different package

-versions, or provide new packages that aren't in the public nixpkgs
+versions, or provide new packages that aren't in the public nixpkgs.

 What's a flake?